 What would your last meal be?
 Probably the thing I request every year for my birthday: a big Dutch baby pancake with powdered sugar, sour cream, and tons of fresh fruit—but only if my mom is the one to make it.

 Before publicist Justin Hargett started his own business, Kickflip PR, he worked in-house at such outstanding publishers as Soho, Picador, and Basic Books—a lot of experience for a young guy.
 His expertise in literary fiction and mystery/crime has been a great boon to Prospect Park and our authors.
-Justin and his girlfriend, Alex, recently relocated from Brooklyn to LA’s Los Feliz, a short walk from Skylight Books.
+Justin and his fiancée, Alex, are transplants from Brooklyn to LA’s Los Feliz, a short walk from Skylight Books.
 When he’s not reading and promoting books or listening to music, he’s watching sports and talking sports for the podcast The Big Game.

 5 Questions for Justin

 Favorite spot in your new hometown: Amoeba Records

 What you most miss about New York: Bagels and the MTA